batra-mlp-lab/lang-emerge/README.md

 ## Usage
 Checkout `run_me.sh` to see how train our model.

-Pretrained models coming soon!
+Pretrained models and detailed documentation coming soon!
-Detailed documentation coming soon!

 ## Contributors